allanlw/dhtplay/README.md

 DHTPlay
 =======

+**NOTE: This python code is from ~2011 and is not maintained.
+It might be of interest to some, but use at your own risk.**

 DHTPlay is an application for walking/exploring the Bittorrent DHT.
 Simply clone and run ./dhtplay to try it out.